The Clear Edge

 The Executive Summary

-• What changes if you apply it: Instead of crashing to 30–40% capacity every 8–10 months and losing $80K–$120K per cycle, you catch depletion at 65–70%, recover within 10–14 days, stabilize around 84–88% capacity, and maintain $120K+ revenue without sacrificing health or team stability.
+• What changes if you apply it: Instead of crashing to 30–40% capacity every 8–10 months and losing $80K–$120K per cycle, you catch depletion at 65–70%, recover in 10–14 days, and stabilize around 84–88% capacity while holding $120K+ revenue.

-• Time to implement: The core system runs in 30 minutes on the first Monday of each month, with initial boundary and batching setup in 4–6 hours in Week 1 and 3–4 weeks to see the first reversal from depletion to stable capacity.
+• Time to implement: The core system runs in 30 minutes on the first Monday each month, with initial boundary and batching setup in 4–6 hours in Week 1 and 3–4 weeks to see the first reversal from depletion to stable capacity.

 Written by Nour Boustani for $120K–$140K/month founders who want to sustain high revenue and sharp decision-making without recurring burnout crashes and six-figure capacity losses.

-Tyler, consultant, running at $126K/month.
+Example: Tyler, consultant, running at $126K/month.

 But month-over-month degradation: